With Asana for iOS, you can organize your tasks for the day and communicate with your team from anywhere.

 If you already have an account, you can log into your account on the iOS app exactly like you would on desktop.

-From the login page, tap Enter with Google to login using Google SSO or tap Log In to login using your password or via SAML.
+From the login page, tap Log in with Google to login using Google SSO or enter your email address and password and tap Done.

 Login via SAML